limonsafayet/Web-Scraping-in-Python/README.md

 ## In airbnb.py

-Here ***Multiple Web Page*** data have been scraped from https://www.airbnb.com and stored into Scraped-Data folder in CSV format.
+Here ***Multiple Web Page*** data have been scraped from https://www.airbnb.com and those data are stored into Scraped-Data folder in CSV format.

+## In carpages.py

+Here 1 to 20 number pages data have been scraped from https://www.carpages.ca and those data are stored into Scraped-Data folder in CSV format.